tunglbarn/decompose-desktop-example/README.md

 > A simple example of how to use Decomposer for navigation and state keeping in Compose desktop

+> **Contributing info:** This fork's goal is to implement suggested answer to decompose discussion question [252](https://github.com/arkivanov/Decompose/discussions/252).

 ### ✨ Demo

 ![](demo.gif)